Simulations of Nanocrystalline Iron Formation under High Shear Strain: Results

-Inspection of Figure \ref{fig:Fig4f} and \ref{fig:Fig4g} provides interesting insight into the effect of the thermostat temperature change.
+Inspection of Figures \ref{fig:Fig4c} provides interesting insight into the effect of the thermostat temperature change.
 All simulations experience an initial spike in grain number, with the spike occurring at a lower strain for higher temperature simulations.
-The magnitude of the increase does not appear to correlate with thermostat temperature.
-For example, whilst the 300 K simulation increases to around 400 grains, the 1000 K simulation only increases to around 195 grains, which is less than the 500 K simulation, but more than the 800 K simulation.
+Small pockets of body-centred cubic structure are again detected as grains due to the breakdown of the PTM modifier.
+Interestingly, the magnitude of the increase does not appear to correlate with thermostat temperature.
+For example, whilst the 300 K simulation increases to $\sim 400$ grains, the 1000 K simulation only increases to $\sim 195$ grains, which is less than the 500 K simulation, but more than the 800 K simulation.

-All simulations show a rapid decrease in grain number between 0.19 and 0.25 strain, followed by an increase in grain number at $\sim$2 strain.
-The 300 K simulation notably has the most grains at the local maximum point of 2 strain.
-The other temperature simulations have fewer grains at this point, with the 500 K, 800 K, and 1000 K simulations having roughly the same number of grains up to $\varepsilon = 4$.
-The grain number in the 500 K and 800 K simulations increases and saturates after $\varepsilon = 7$.
-The 1000 K simulation experiences a reduction in grain number after $\varepsilon = 4$, and is as low as 11 grains at $\varepsilon = 10$.
+All simulations show a rapid decrease in grain number between $\gamma = 0.19$ and $\gamma = 0.25$, followed by an increase in grain number at $\sim$2 strain.
+The 300 K simulation notably has the most grains at the local maximum point of $\gamma = 2$.
+The simulations at other temperatures have fewer grains at this point, with the 500 K, 800 K, and 1000 K simulations having roughly the same number of grains up to $\gamma = 4$.
+The grain number in the 500 K and 800 K simulations increases and saturates after $\gamma = 7$.
+The 1000 K simulation experiences a reduction in grain number after $\gamma = 4$, and is as low as 11 grains at $\gamma = 10$.

-Figure \ref{fig:Fig4h} shows the von Mises stress.
-The stress directly correlates with the potential energy.
-This is evident in the figure as the decrease in stress after the initial increase occurs at exactly the same strain value as the potential energy decrease (see Figure \ref{fig:Fig4c} and \ref{fig:Fig4d}).
-Nevertheless, whilst the potential energy maximum is roughly the same value for all simulations, the von Mises stress shows an unequal increase.
-As made evident by Figure \ref{fig:Fig4h}, the higher temperature simulations show a lower maximum von Mises stress and, as the simulation temperature decreases, the maximum von Mises stress increases.
+Figure \ref{fig:Fig4d} shows the von Mises stress.
+The stress directly correlates with the excess potential energy.
+This is evident in the figure as the decrease in stress after the initial increase occurs at exactly the same strain value as the excess potential energy decrease (see Figure \ref{fig:Fig4b}).
+As made evident by Figure \ref{fig:Fig4d}, the higher temperature simulations show a lower maximum von Mises stress and, as the simulation temperature decreases, the maximum von Mises stress increases.
 The subsequent decrease in von Mises stress is also larger in magnitude for the lower temperature simulations, and the value at which the stress plateaus with shearing is lower for the lower temperature simulations.